Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Fix: budget Amazon PPC at £300 to £600 per month for the first 90 days on the platform.
 Treat it as a customer acquisition cost in the unit economics model, not a marketing expense.

 Fix: file a UK trademark application before any Amazon activity.
-The £170 UKIPO filing fee is the cheapest insurance a clothing brand can buy against the most common Amazon risk.

 Fix: decide your pricing strategy before launching on both channels.
 Either maintain price parity, or accept that Shopify promotions will affect Amazon ranking, and schedule promotions accordingly.